Forensic Statistics and Graphical Models

 In the first (introductory) lecture of the present course I referred to two specific recent Dutch cases where the analysis of DNA mixtures was crucial: "The Deventer Murder Case (the widow Wittenberg)", and "The case of Tamara Wolvers (Alphen aan den Rijn)".
 In both cases I am pretty sure that a miscarriage of justice followed from a wrong analysis of a DNA mixture.
 To be more precise: I believe that the wrong conclusions were drawn from the DNA evidence.

-Here is a link to a nearly finished paper by Laurtizen and collaborators on DNA mixture analysis link to a nearly finished paper.
+Here is a link to a preliminary version of a paper by Laurtizen and collaborators on DNA mixture analysis link to a nearly finished paper.

 Old course description, to be rewritten.
 In the course we will study theory and applications of graphical models (wikipedia/Graphical_model).
 In statistics, a graphical model specifies conditional independence relations among a set of random variables, some observable, some unobservable.
 It thereby provides statistical models for the joint distribution of the observed variables.
 The graph not only provides an attractive visual representation of the model but also serves as a computational tool.